jontmy/aoc-rust/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Progress | `0*` | `41*` | `×` | `×` | `×` | `×` | `4*` | `38*` |

+> Progress indicated only for solutions in Rust.
+I haven't written all puzzles solutions in Rust—2019's iteration is written in [Haskell](https://github.com/jontmy/aoc-haskell), 2018's and 2020's in [Java](https://github.com/jontmy/aoc-java).

 ### 2022

 | S   | M   | T   | W   | T   | F   | S   |